FEE CHANGES FOR PREMIUM PROCESSING ON 02/26/2024

 GRACE PERIODS AND STATUS

-Because H-1B status is employment-based, status and eligibility to remain in the United States upon termination or involuntary separation are limited.
+Because H-1B status is employment-based, status and eligibility to remain in the United States upon termination, involuntary separation, or voluntary separation are limited.

 As of January 17, 2017, the Department of Homeland Security’s Final Rule “Retention of EB-1, EB-2, and EB-3 Immigrant Workers and Program Improvements Affecting High-Skilled Nonimmigrant Workers” allows for some grace period at the beginning and end of H-1B Employment.